kerimamansaryyev/sharelines_public/PRIVACY.md

 ## 8. Contact Us

-If you have any questions or concerns about our Privacy Policy or the Sharelines app, please contact us at k.amansaryyev@gmail.com
+If you have any questions or concerns about our Privacy Policy or the Sharelines app, please contact Kerim Amansaryyev at k.amansaryyev@gmail.com